Urology procedures

 When is PCNL recommended?

-PCNL is performed when kidney stones are too large for other less invasive treatments, such as shockwave lithotripsy (ESWL), or when previous treatments have been unsuccessful.
-Stones that are obstructing urine flow, causing pain, recurrent infections, or damage to the kidney, may also require PCNL.
+PCNL surgery is performed when kidney stones are too large for other less invasive treatments, such as shockwave lithotripsy (ESWL), or when previous treatments have been unsuccessful.
+Stones that obstruct urine flow, causing pain, recurrent infections, or damage to the kidney, may also require PCNL surgery.
 Other reasons to opt for PCNL include:

 • Stones that have formed within complex areas of the kidney